iMiebaka/Python-Interview-tutorial/README.md

 # what is Lambda

 A lambda function is a small anonymous function.
-A lambda function can take any number of arguments, but can only have one expression
+A lambda function can take any number of arguments, but can only have one expression one expression mhanje yat 1 line chi coading valid aste

 Syntax : lambda arguments : expression